jimmy-oss/jimmy-oss/README.md

 - 🔭 I’m a full stack web developer who is passionate about creating modern web applications 🚀
 - 🌱 Currently, I'm a *Full Stack Web Development*, and I'm still honing my *Graphics designing skills*.
 - 💞️ I’m interested in project-based collaboration with a Team "Alone we can do so little; together we can do so much."
-- 🤔 I’m interested in any new tech-related stuff like ***UI/UX designs,and as I progress, I aim to develop additional skills like Android***
+- 🤔 I’m interested in any new tech-related stuff like ***UI/UX designs,and as I progress, I aim to develop additional skills like Flutter***
 - 💬 You Can Ask me Anything about ***Tech Related stuff***.
 - 📫 How to reach me: jimmynjonge51@gmail.com.
 - ⚡ Fun fact: If I had to be trapped in a movie or a video game for a day, it would be the ***Matrix AKA : Jeo***🤗